 Offering the technology modern firms demand

-The pi pallet is customizable with printing of bar codes, logos, and anything else you need.
+You can customize the pi pallet with printing of bar codes, logos, and anything else you need.
 It is also RFID-ready for the increasing number of companies that choose to exploit tracking technology.
 By tagging every pallet, food distributors can track down suspect shipments quickly and dramatically reduce the cost of recalls.
 Indeed, in early 2011 the U.S. government passed a major FDA overhaul that includes a provision requiring electronic “farm-to-fork” traceability of all fruits and vegetables.
-It’s likely pallets with RFID will be part of industry’s compliance.
-And pharmaceutical firms can weed out counterfeit drugs.
+In addition, pharmaceutical firms can weed out counterfeit drugs.

 Safe in the warehouse and crossing the oceans

 The pi pallet contains heat treated wood, so it is ISPM 15-compliant and ready for overseas duty right off the assembly line.
 Domestic shippers are not subject to this regulation, but they can rest assured the pi pallet is resistant to infestation and plant diseases.

 Like other wood alternatives, the pi pallet is free of nails and staples, protecting both employees and product.
 And with no exposed wood, splinters are not a concern.
 The pi pallet’s reduced weight makes warehouse handling easier and cuts the risk of back and neck injuries, a growing concern in an aging workforce.

 Priced for cost-conscious FTL and container shippers